Noise-induced shallow circuits and absence of barren plateaus: Quantum machine learning under non-unital noise: Barren plateaus

 We now show the existence of this particular Clifford gates choice that satisfy the listed desiderata, by fixing some of the $2$-qubit gates to be the identity gate or the SWAP gate (noting that the SWAP gate is Clifford, as it can be expressed as a combination of $3$ CNOT gates).

 Since $H_{\mu}$ is in the light-cone with respect to $\Phi_{[k,L]}$, by definition, there must exist a path of $2$-qubit (Clifford) gates that connects $H_\mu$ with one of the single-qubit Paulis $X$ appearing in the tensor product decomposition of $P_X$.
 Let us choose one such path connecting $H_{\mu}$ with a specific single-qubit Pauli $X$.
-We can fix each $2$-qubit gate in this path to be the SWAP gate or the identity gate, in such a way that the $X$ gate has the support overlapping with $H_{\mu}$.
+We can fix each $2$-qubit gate in this path to be the SWAP gate or the identity gate, in such a way that the $X$ gate has now support overlapping with $H_{\mu}$.
 The number of gates in this Clifford path is $L-k+1$.
-Next, we fix other Cliffords in the circuit to be trivial Identity $I$ Clifford gates, specifically those connecting \emph{perpendicularly to the layers} with the remaining Paulis $X$ in the tensor product decomposition of $P_X$.
+Next, we fix other Cliffords in the circuit to be trivial Identity $I$ Clifford gates, specifically those connecting with the remaining Paulis $X$ in the tensor product decomposition of $P_X$.
 See Figure~\ref{Fig:circ_coolproof} for an example.
-Consequently, the non-trivial Pauli $\tilde{P}_X$ remains the same as before, but one of its $X$ Paulis is swapped to a position where it acts non-trivially with $H_{\mu}$.
+Consequently, the non-trivial Pauli $\tilde{P}_X$ remains the same up to permutations of its tensor factor: in particular one of its $X$ Paulis is now swapped to a position where it acts non-trivially with $H_{\mu}$.
 The count of fixed Cliffords in the circuit is then given by

 since, at each layer (of which there are $L-k+1$), we fix at most one gate for each of the single-qubit Paulis in the Pauli decomposition of $P_X$.
-Now, we utilize the last layer of single-qubit random gates to map the $X$ Pauli, which is now in the support of $H_{\mu}$, to a Pauli that does not commute with $H_{\mu}$.
+Now, we utilize the last layer of single-qubit random gates to map the resulting Pauli, which now shares support with $H_{\mu}$, to a Pauli that does not commute with $H_{\mu}$.
 Note that such a Pauli exists, as any operator commuting with all the Paulis should be the identity.
-However, $H_{\mu}$ cannot be the identity (on the qubit on which it interacts with $X$) because that would contradict the assumption that the support of $H_{\mu}$ is in the light-cone.
-We denote the resulting Pauli as $Q$.
+However, $H_{\mu}$ cannot be the identity because that would contradict the assumption that the support of $H_{\mu}$ is in the light-cone.
+We denote such new resulting Pauli as $Q$.

 Thus, by repeating the same for $P_Y$ and $P_Z$, and mapping them at the end to $Q$, we have the lower bound

 Since $H_\mu$ is a $2$-qubit gate, it can be expanded in its $2$-qubits Pauli decomposition, as